⬇️ Prefer to listen instead? ⬇️

 What Is Dubtub Tek?

-The dubtub originated from online mycology forums such as the Shroomery, where hobbyists sought minimalist alternatives to bulky or expensive grow systems.
+The dubtub originated from online mycology forums, where hobbyists sought minimalist alternatives to bulky or expensive grow systems.
 It combines elements of the “monotub” and the “shotgun fruiting chamber,” offering a compact, low-cost hybrid.

 The top tub usually has holes drilled.
 These holes are covered with polyfill or micropore tape.
 This helps air move in and out and stops contamination.
 Light goes through the clear plastic, which acts like day and night cycles.
 Misting by hand helps control moisture.
 This makes a small environment that helps many mushrooms grow.
 You do not need automatic gear or special rooms with controlled temperature.